-- (i) Lack of color.
-GY stresses 'an absence of color sensation' (Stoerig & Barth, 2001: 582). - (ii) Lack of bound features.
-'I'm aware of individual functions of sight.
+- (a) Lack of color.
+GY stresses "an absence of color sensation" (Stoerig & Barth, 2001, p.
+582). - (b) Lack of bound features.
+"I'm aware of individual functions of sight.
 Sometimes I'm aware of a motion, but that motion has no shape, no color, no depth, no form, no contrast.
-Sometimes I can tell you what orientation it's at but then we lose everything else'.
-(PBS interview, see Footnote 3.) - (iii) Looks like nothing.
-Another early patient of Weiskrantz's, EY, when asked to describe a light he was able to reach for, said: 'But it does not actually look like a light.
-It looks like nothing at all.'
-'I had an impression that something was there.
-Where it was made a greater impression than what it was.'
-(Weiskrantz, 1980: 378) - (iv) Feelings.
-GY often reports that he has a "feeling" of something happening in his blind field and, given the right conditions, that he is absolutely sure of the occurrence' (Zeki & ffytche, 1998: 30).
-Similarly, DB (on whom see Footnote 28) in discriminating on the basis of orientation reports 'a "feeling" that the stimulus was either pointing this or that way, or was "smooth" (the O) or "jagged" (the X)' (Weiskrantz et al., 1974: 721).
-Likewise, in a red/green discrimination task, Weiskrantz notes that 'he reported "green" when he had a "stronger feeling of something being there," and said "red" when he "felt there was nothing there." (ibid: 720).
-Interestingly, GY appears to exhibit the opposite pattern explaining his capacity to discriminate red from green by saying that the red 'produced a stronger feeling whereas the green did not' (Alexander & Cowey, 2010: 524).
-See further discussion below on these reported feelings.
+Sometimes I can tell you what orientation it's at but then we lose everything else" (GY in PBS interview, see Footnote 3). - (c) Looks like nothing.
+Another early patient of Weiskrantz's, EY, when asked to describe a light he was able to reach for, said: "But it does not actually look like a light.
+It looks like nothing at all."
+"I had an impression that something was there.
+Where it was made a greater impression than what it was" (Weiskrantz, 1980, p.
+378). - (d) Feelings.
+GY often reports that he has a "'feeling' of something happening in his blind field and, given the right